tensor-flo/dsa/README.md

 The notes are written based on [Introduction to ALgorithms, 3rd](https://mitpress.mit.edu/books/introduction-algorithms-third-edition).

-Examples are taken from [Leetcode](https://leetcode.com/) or [Introduction to Algorithms, 3rd](https://mitpress.mit.edu/books/introduction-algorithms-third-edition).
+Example problems are taken from either [Leetcode](https://leetcode.com/) or [Introduction to Algorithms, 3rd](https://mitpress.mit.edu/books/introduction-algorithms-third-edition).

-Codes are written by myself.
+All codes are written by myself.
 Images are created by myself.

+This repository is great for those who are learning data structure fors the first time and those who want to review data structures for an interview.

+Please do not hesitate to use it if it is helpful to you.

 Pobody's nerfect.
 Free free to let me know how I can improve the notebooks ;)